Snow Valley Iowa Basketball Schools at Wartburg College

 He was a member of the McDonald’s All-American Game Selection Committee.

-Showalter lives in Colorado Springs with his wife Vicky, with whom he has two children and four grandchildren.
+Showalter splits his time between Colorado Springs and Iowa City with his wife Vicky, with whom he has two children and four grandchildren.

 Co-Director Jerry Slykhuis (1943-2016)